 - Labor negotiations: This projection continues to assume approved wage increases in collective bargaining agreements for public safety through the end of fiscal year 2022-23, and applies inflation increases on open contracts in all other years based on the same CPI rates used in the January Joint Report.
 Other than these costs, this report does not assume any contract changes due to active labor negotiations.
-Wage or benefit changes above or below these assumptions would have a significant impact the projection.
-See "CITY BUDGET Other Budget Updates: Fiscal Year 2021-22 Nine-Month Budget Status Report" for updates. - Recession risk: Since the January forecast, economists have become increasingly concerned about the potential for a recession in the next twelve months.
+Wage or benefit changes above or below these assumptions would have a significant impact the projection. - Recession risk: Since the January forecast, economists have become increasingly concerned about the potential for a recession in the next twelve months.
 The war in Ukraine has increased prices of gasoline, metals, and other raw materials.
 These increases, along with the excess demand in the labor market, are increasing pressure on the Federal Reserve to raise interest rates to tamp down inflation.
 Aggressive rate hikes would increase the risk of recession. - Retirement contribution rate: Projections assume the SFERS adopted 7.2% rate of return in fiscal year 2021-22, however, returns through February 28, 2022, were 2.31%.
 Global markets remain volatile due to continued uncertainty about tighter monetary policy, inflation, and the effect of the war in Ukraine.
-Final results below the 7.2% assumption will result in higher retirement contribution costs during the forecast period.
-As discussed in "EMPLOYMENT COSTS; POST EMPLOYMENT OBLIGATIONS San Francisco Employees' Retirement System ("SFERS" or "Retirement System")," returns in fiscal year 2021-22 through April 29, 2022, were 0.58%. - COVID-19 pandemic and public health response: As noted in the Joint Report, the COVID-19 pandemic and its impact on both the local economy and the demands on the City's public health system continue to be areas of great uncertainty.
+Final results below the 7.2% assumption will result in higher retirement contribution costs during the forecast period. - COVID-19 pandemic and public health response: As noted in the Joint Report, the COVID-19 pandemic and its impact on both the local economy and the demands on the City's public health system continue to be areas of great uncertainty.
 The projection only assumes modest expenses to address COVID-19 that were budgeted in the previous two-year budget process.
 Any increase in the level of public health response without subsequent additional revenue would impact this forecast. - State and federal budget impacts: In recent years, federal funding has been a significant source of revenue in this forecast.
 Other than some improvements in FEMA revenue based on current year claims, this forecast does not project any major changes in federal revenue allocations.
-Further, the Governor will likely introduce changes to the fiscal year 2022-23 State budget in the upcoming May Revise, which will be further amended by the State legislature; this projection does not assume significant new State budget proposals at this time, aside from modest education funding formula changes noted in the "GENERAL FUND REVENUES Property Taxation" section herein. - Pending or proposed new programs or legislation: Legislative or voter-approved increases to existing baselines, set-asides, or other new spending increases without commensurate revenue increases from new funding sources will impact the projections included in the March Joint Report.
+Further, the Governor will likely introduce changes to the fiscal year 2022-23 State budget in the upcoming May Revise, which will be further amended by the State legislature; this projection does not assume significant new State budget proposals at this time, aside from modest education funding formula changes noted in the "GENERAL FUND REVENUES Property Taxation" section above. - Pending or proposed new programs or legislation: Legislative or voter-approved increases to existing baselines, set-asides, or other new spending increases without commensurate revenue increases from new funding sources will impact the projections included in March Joint Report.